 - Article 65(1) bars non-citizens from holding freehold interests altogether, restricting them to leaseholds of up to 99 years.

-- The NLC-led conversion framework under the Land Regulations, 2017, has not been fully and uniformly implemented, resulting in a lack of guaranteed, predictable pathways or timelines for the formal conversion of any particular freehold to leasehold.
+- The NLC-led conversion framework under the Land Regulations, 2017, has not been fully and uniformly implemented, meaning there is no guaranteed, predictable pathway or timeline for the formal conversion of any particular freehold to leasehold.

 - If the transaction is structured in breach of constitutional requirements, a foreign buyer risks ending up with a defective title, regulatory challenges, or difficulties at the point of registration, financing, or resale.